 I may earn a commission at no extra cost to you if you make a purchase through my affiliate links.

-As someone who has explored Puglia as a solo traveller, I can attest to its stunning beauty and abundance of attractions.
-My latest visit to the region was in April 2023, and if you’re planning a trip to Puglia, you may find my other Puglia posts useful for inspiration and planning.
+As someone who has explored Puglia as a solo traveller, I can attest to the region’s stunning beauty and abundance of attractions.
+My latest visit to the region was in April 2023.
+If you’re planning a trip to Puglia, you may find my other Puglia posts useful for inspiration and planning.

 1. Alberobello